When I finally got serious about treating my blog like a business, I started setting blogging goals.

 Like I said earlier, I tend to only have say 2 big 90-day goals at a time.
 There is still lots of other work going on from writing blog content, writing newsletters, managing etsy shop, scheduling social media, etc. I want to stay realistic about what I can accomplish.

 Grab The (FREE!)
 Goal Setting Worksheet

-I designed this printable for myself to use earlier this year and I have LOVED using it.
-I write out my 90-day goals and brainstorm the tasks on the worksheet, and then allocate the tasks to my calendar/to-do list for that week.
+I designed these printables for myself to use and have LOVED using them.
+I write out my goals and brainstorm the tasks on the goals worksheet, and then allocate the tasks to my editorial calendar and to-do list for that week.